starknet-edu/starknetbook/src/ch04-05-02-multisig.md

 In Starknet, the concept of multisig accounts is abstracted at the protocol level, allowing developers to implement custom account contracts that embody this concept.
-In this chapter, we’ll delve into the workings of a multisig account and see how it’s created in Starknet using an account contract.
+In this chapter, we’ll delve into the workings of a multisig account and see how it’s c reated in Starknet using an account contract.

 ## What is a Multisig Account?